processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 Send a direct invitation to several destinations

-Since ejabberd 20.10, this command is asynchronous: the API call may return before the server has send all the invitations.
+Since ejabberd <a href="/archive/20_10/">20.10</a>, this command is asynchronous: the API call may return before the server has send all the invitations.

 Password and Message can also be: none.
 Users JIDs are separated with :